AndersDeath/diary2/000-current.md

 # 12 August - Montag - Yerevan - 690 Tag der Einwanderung - Heat Sunny

 The weather is crazy, it's really very very hot on outside.
 I was working in the first part of the day.
 My goal was to finish a lot of things that I did actually.
+I'm good with it.